skupperproject/refdog/terminology.md

 +---------------------------+   +-------------------------+   +-------------------------+
 ~~~

-A site does not need be directly linked to all the other sites in a
+A site does not need to be directly linked to all the other sites in a
 network.
 A site only needs to be *reachable* through the site
 network.
 Skupper is responsible for routing connections and requests
 to the sites providing the required services.